daavidwlf/neural-network/README.md

 ### Verdict

 The accuracy fluctuates between 60% and 85% depending on iterations and the random initial starting point.
 Further improvements could be made regarding the learing rate or the data set.
-Als more nodes or layers could be added to imporve accuracy.
+Also more nodes or layers could be added to improve accuracy.